Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Implementation and Onboarding

-Businesses can deploy Vonage and start accepting business calls within minutes.
-Setting up call flows and advanced features takes longer, but the process is similar to other VoIP services.
-We found most functions were self-explanatory during our testing, but the company’s in-depth guides cover admin configuration.
+Businesses can deploy Vonage and start accepting calls within minutes.
+Setting up call flows and more advanced features takes longer, but the process is similar to other VoIP services.
+We found most functions to be intuitive during our testing, and the platform’s support resources help guide administrators through configuration.

 Vonage Customer Support